Common Insurance Claims Against Hairdressers

 During your training to become a hairdresser you will learn a wide range of skills and techniques which will enable you to safely provide treatments for your clients.
 However sometimes things can go wrong resulting in distress for both you and your client.

 Claims against hairdressers can range from accidents in the salon, to blistering of the skin due to an allergic reaction or even loss of hair!
-Here are some of the most common insurance that are made against Hairdressers insurance.
+Here are some of the most common insurance claims that are made against Hairdressers insurance.

 Burns